Public transport in Helsinki: Trunk bus lines

 In August 2013, HSL launched the first trunk bus route, the orbital line 550, formerly branded Jokeri.
 The trunk lines are meant to provide "metro-like" service with very short headways and a distinguishable fleet.
 The second orbital trunk line, number 560, opened in August 2015.
 Trunk lines 500 and 510 started in August 2019.
 August 2020 saw the addition of trunk line 200, while August 2021 was the start date of trunk buses 20, 30, 40 and 570.
 Trunk lines 300, 400 and 600 started in August 2022.
+In August 2023, lines 520 and 530 started.

 Regular bus lines

 Internal bus routes of Helsinki can be found almost anywhere in Helsinki.
 For some parts of the city, even high-density, these buses provide the backbone of the public transportation system.

 The routes are drawn and the timetables set by HSL, but operated by independent companies.
 HSL tenders a route or a set of routes and the company offering to operate the route for the best quality-price ratio will get the contract.
 The quality is measured with a pointing system which gives points for such aspects as the quietness, environmental efficiency and the size of the buses that would be used.
-The biggest bus operators are Nobina Finland, Veolia Transport Finland and Helsingin Bussiliikenne (HelB).
+The biggest bus operators are Nobina Finland, the VR (state rail) owned Pohjolan Liikenne, and Helsingin Bussiliikenne (HelB).
 These companies run a majority of the contract services.
-One rapidly expanding company is the VR (state rail) owned Pohjolan Liikenne, which has recently been very successful with the tendering.
-Mostly the expansion has been at the cost of HelB.

 Many of the buses operating in eastern Helsinki and Southern Espoo act as feeder lines for the Helsinki Metro.
 Nearly all other routes have the other end of their lines in the downtown near the Helsinki Central railway station.
 Such exceptions are present as dedicated lines operating directly from a suburb to another past the centre (for example Helsinki buses 51–54, 56–59).

 The line numbers for the internal lines contain two or three digits and sometimes one or two letters.

 Most lines are operated between 5:30 and 23:30, the most popular between 5:00 and 1:30.
 In daytime outside of rush hours the basic interval for buses is mostly either 10, 15, 20, 30 or 60 minutes depending on the length and the demand of the line.
 Nighttime lines that operate only from 23:30 to 1:30 (and sometimes early morning) are signified by the additional letter N. Recently the tradition of having designated night routes has been broken and replaced with N-variants of daytime routes.